|Watch this video:

 History of IPC

-In 1990, the Injury Prevention Center was established within the Department of Pediatrics at Hartford Hospital to reduce unintentional injury and violence among Connecticut’s children and adolescents.
-In 1996, IPC became an integral program of Connecticut Children’s mission to improve the health and safety of the state’s children.
+Celebrating its 25th anniversary in 2015, the Injury Prevention Center is proud of its record of contributing to the reduction in injuries and death among children and adults of Connecticut.
+In 1990, leaders at Hartford Hospital had the vision to establish a dedicated Injury Prevention Center within the Department of Pediatrics at Hartford Hospital to reduce unintentional injury and violence among Connecticut’s children and adolescents.
+In 1996, the IPC became an integral program of Connecticut Children’s Medical Center’s mission to improve the health and safety of the state’s children.

 In 2006, the Trauma Institute was established between Hartford Hospital and Connecticut Children’s Medical Center to enhance trauma care services to children and adults.
 At the outset, injury prevention was identified as an important component of the Trauma Institute and one that was necessary to meet the American College of Surgeons (ACS) Level One Trauma Center requirements.